MicrosoftDocs/power-automate-docs/articles/connection-cds.md

 ### Enable upsert behavior

-You can leverage the **update a record** command to provide upsert actions, which updates the row if it already exists, or creates a new record.
+You can leverage the **update a row** command to provide upsert actions, which updates the row if it already exists, or creates a new row.
 To invoke upsert, provide the table and a GUID key.
 If the row with the specified type and key exists, an update occurs.
 Otherwise, a row with the specified key is created.

 ### Trigger behavior

-If you have a trigger registered on the update of a record, the flow runs for every *committed* update to the given record.
+If you have a trigger registered on the update of a row, the flow runs for every *committed* update to the given row.
 The service invokes your flow asynchronously, and with the payload that it captures at the time the invocation occurs.

 Flow runs may be delayed if there is a backlog of system jobs in your environment.
 If this delay occurs, your flow is triggered when the system job to invoke the flow runs.